 Currently, over three million commuters in the bustling city spend an average of 57 minutes daily on short trips, costing the Kenyan economy nearly $1 billion annually in lost productivity.

-The Green Mobility-Nairobi Core Bus Rapid Transit Line 3 (BRT 3) will employ zero-emission electric buses and incorporate intelligent transport system features, affordable fare setting, and increased access to public transport for youth, women, and low-income households.
+In addition, the Electric BRT Lane will incorporate intelligent transport system features, affordable fare setting, and increased access to public transport for youth, women, and low-income households.
 The system also aims to improve traveler safety.

 Kenya’s Roads and Transport Cabinet Secretary Kipchumba Murkomen and European Commissioner for International Partnerships Jutta Urpilainen signed the agreement.

-Others are information systems, footbridges, sidewalks, pedestrian crossings, facilities for persons with disabilities, and parking lots, among others.
+Others are information systems, footbridges, sidewalks, pedestrian crossings, facilities for persons with disabilities, and parking lots.

 The Kenyan government has faced criticism for the delayed rollout of the BRT system due to poor systemic policies that deterred potential investors from the $756.6 million project.
 In February of last year, the government assured citizens that it would launch the BRT by June, but progress has yet to be made.